Ali00000007/elanco-task/README.md

 # Architecture decisions
 - I decided to use FastAPI for its simplicity and speed
-- httpx as it supports asynchronous requests
+- The python requests library to fetch the data, because it is lightweight, easy to use and best suited to this task

 # How the system consumes and presents data

 ## Data fetching
-- Each endpoint fetches data from the API via `httpx.AsyncClient`
+- Each endpoint fetches data from the API via the requests library
 - The data is retrieved as JSON

 ## Data processing